livekit/client-sdk-react-native/README.md

 ### Expo

 LiveKit is available on Expo through development builds.
-[See the instructions found here](https://github.com/livekit/client-sdk-react-native/wiki/Expo-Development-Build-Instructions).
+You can find our Expo plugin and setup instructions [here](https://github.com/livekit/client-sdk-react-native-expo-plugin).

 ## Example app